yavuzsk23/flapy-bird-python/README.md

 ### How it works
 The game runs on a standard game loop capped at 60 FPS.
 Each frame, the bird's vertical velocity increases due to a constant `GRAVITY` value, simulating a fall; pressing Space overrides this velocity with a fixed `JUMP_STRENGTH`.
 Pipes are spawned via a Pygame timer event (`PIPE_EVENT`) every 1500ms, each with a randomized gap position.
 Collision is detected using `pygame.Rect.colliderect()` between the bird's hitbox and each pipe segment.

+Note: This project was developed with AI assistance as part of my learning process

 ---